Our Commitment to Students with Disabilities

 Any student who wishes to use parking designated for individuals with disabilities on the Monmouth campus must have a state handicap parking permit and a Monmouth College Parking Permit.

-Disability Services serves approximately 40 students.
+Disability Services serves approximately 80 students plus students.
 Monmouth does not have special admission criteria for students with disabilities; therefore, all students have met the same admissions standards.

 Disability Services is located in the Teaching and Learning Center on the 2nd floor of Poling Hall or reachable through email at firstname.lastname@example.org.
 Monmouth students with disabilities can fully participate in academic programming and all other facets of the College.
 Disability Services has five primary goals: